philthompson10/sip/ABI14.md

 branch.
 The `working` and `staging` branches can then be deleted.

+## API Changes

+This section describes API changes when ABI v14 is used.
+These will be reflected in the documentation (and in any bindings-specific documentation).

+The behaviour when setting the value of static attributes (of either modules or classes) has changed.
+With ABI v14 the value of the underlying C/C++ is changed accordingly.
+With older ABIs the Python attribute would be changed (possibly to a different type entirely) but the underlying value would not change.

 ## ABI Changes

 This is an ad-hoc list of changes when ABI v14 is used.
-Eventually these should drive changes to the documentation.
+These will be reflected in the documentation.

 Python v3.15 or later will be required.